What the heck is Mirepoix and why do I want it?

 Love thy Neighbor: All these recipes are perfect for Doorstep Deliciousness

-Sometimes gets invited to the party!
+Sometimes garlic gets invited to the party!
 I'll add a clove or two.
 Chop, Chop, Chop!
 Congratulations.
 Now everything is gonna taste great!

 Equalish amounts of: